 Ingredients include: purified water, cane sugar, vanilla extract, natural caramel, natural flavors, and stevia rebaudiana leaf extract.
 Imbibing this effervescent elixir seems to whisk one off to The Three Broomsticks in Hogsmeade with Harry, Ron, and Hermione.
 Verdict: Buy.

-Flying Cauldron Butterscotch Beer is available in the Detroit area at Total Health Foods in Wyandotte, Holiday Market in Royal Oak, and at Nutrition Unlimited in Southgate.
+Flying Cauldron Butterscotch Beer is available in the Detroit area at Total Health Foods in Wyandotte, Holiday Market in Royal Oak, and at Nutrition Unlimited in Southgate, and at Cracker Barrel Old Country Store.
 Reed’s products are distributed in Michigan by Intrastate Distributors in Detroit.
 Contact them for other locations carrying Flying Cauldron Butterscotch Beer.
 It can also be purchased directly from Reed's at their online store.